 Title: Regulation of transcription by promoter-terminator interaction

 Alhusini N, Sharifi A, Mousavi SA, Chitsaz H and Ansari A (2017) Genomewide analysis of Clp1 function in transcription in budding yeast.
-Scientific Reports 7, 6894.
+Scientific Reports (Nature) 7, 6894.

 Dhoondia Z, Tarockoff R, Alhusini N, Medler S, Agarwal N and Ansari A (2017) Analysis of termination of transcription using BrUTP-strand-specific transcription run-on (TRO) approach.
 Journal of Visualized Experiments 121: e55446.